 We’ve been trying and testing grills for a few years.
-We took eight of the most popular grills on the market, finding their pros, cons, and ultimately, deciding which is the best portable grill on our list.
+We took eight of the most popular grills on the market, finding their pros, and cons, and ultimately, deciding on the best grill on our list.

 1 - Weber Q2200 Liquid Propane Grill

-First on our list is the Weber Q2200 portable gas grills, and it offers 280 square inches of cooking surface over cast iron cooking grates.
+First on our list is the Weber Q2200 portable gas grill, and it offers 280 square inches of a cooking surface over cast iron cooking grates.

 This tabletop grill features two side tables, giving the user extra space for preparation and grill management.

 The Weber Q2200 features a removable catch pan and a push-button ignition, boosting overall usability and ease.

 This propane grill is set within a cast aluminum body, and you will find a thermometer built into the lid.